 Contact us if a specific charger continually has trouble reading the card.

-- If you know your RFID program card works at most locations, but you seem to have regular issues at a specific charger, please reach out to our EVgo Charging Crew to let us know!
+- If you know your RFID Program Card works at most locations, but you seem to have regular issues at a specific charger, please reach out to our EVgo Charging Crew to let us know!

 Check out our full guide to Start a charging session with EVgo